John Allwright Fellowship

 Can I apply for an award if I'm intending to migrate or if I have permanent residency?

-No. Australia Awards are not available to intending migrants or those who have Australian permanent residency.
+No. The JAF is not available to intending migrants or those who have Australian permanent residency.
 Awardees are required to leave Australia for a minimum of two years after completing their scholarship.
-Failure to do so will result in the awardee incurring a debt for the total accrued cost of their award.
+Failure to do so will result in the awardee incurring a debt to the Commonwealth of Australia for the total accrued cost of their award.

 Which countries are eligible this round?